grep, egrep, fgrepmatch patterns in a file |

 in apostrophes to prevent inadvertent misinterpretation by the shell or command

 interpreter.
-To match a character that is special to egrep
+To match a character that is special to egrep,

-) in front of the character.
+put a backslash (\) in front of the character.
 It is usually

-when you don't need special pattern
+simpler to use fgrep when you don't need special pattern

 matching.

-is a combination of fgrep
+grep is a combination of fgrep and

-.
+egrep.
 If you do not specify either -E

-behaves like
+or -F, grep behaves like

-, but matches basic regular expressions
+egrep, but matches basic regular expressions

 instead of extended ones.
 You can specify a pattern to search for with either

-option.
+the -e or -f option.
 If you specify

-neither option, grep
+neither option, grep (or egrep or

-) takes the first non-option argument as the pattern
+fgrep) takes the first non-option argument as the pattern

 for which to search.
-If grep
+If grep finds a line that matches a

 pattern, it displays the entire line.
 If you specify multiple input files,